gotutiyan/gecommon/README.md

 ```

 ### `def generate_corrupted_refs(self, n: int=1, return_labels: bool=False):`
-Outputs a reference sentences missing `n` corrections for each of examples.
-This means the number of output sentences is ${}_N C_n$ for each source-target pair.
-If $N=n$, the outputs will be identical to the source sentence.
+For each source--target pair, output the full set of corrections that do not apply a subset of the $n$ corrections from the reference.
+That is, if there are $N$ edits in total, ${}_N C_n$ sentences are generated for each pair.
-Note that the outputs will be flatten.
+The output is returned as a one-dimensional list with no pair boundaries.

-It also returns the error types of the missing edit if `return_labels=True`.
+If `return_labels=True` is specified, labels are also returned to indicate which error types were excluded.
 ```python
 from gecommon import Parallel
 gec = Parallel.from_demo()